6 The Poisoning

 \[k(T) = A\,\exp\!\left(-\frac{E_a}{RT}\right)\]

-where \(E_a\) is the apparent activation energy.21 A caveat: the Arrhenius equation was derived for elementary reactions.
+where \(E_a\) is the apparent activation energy.23 A caveat: the Arrhenius equation was derived for elementary reactions.
 When applied to complex microbial processes, the fitted \(E_a\) values are “apparent” – empirical summaries of many underlying steps.
-Arrhenius strictly relates the rate constant \(k\) to temperature, not the rate itself; the rate also depends on substrate concentrations, biomass, and other factors.22
+Arrhenius strictly relates the rate constant \(k\) to temperature, not the rate itself; the rate also depends on substrate concentrations, biomass, and other factors.24

 6.6 The day shift and the night shift

-Oxygen created another problem, one that reveals just how clever microbial solutions can be.
+Oxygen created another problem, one that reveals the precision of microbial adaptation.

 For anaerobic organisms, this was never a problem.
-But for cyanobacteria – organisms that produce oxygen as a byproduct of their core metabolism – it was an existential dilemma.
+But for cyanobacteria – organisms that produce oxygen as a byproduct of their core metabolism – it was a biochemical incompatibility.
 How do you fix nitrogen when your own photosynthesis is flooding the cell with the one substance that destroys the nitrogen-fixing enzyme?

 But some cyanobacteria had a more elegant solution, and it took until 2006 to discover it.